Mikee Romero: Military career

-In 2025, Romero was promoted to the rank of Colonel in the Philippine Air Force Reserve Command.
-He is currently the OIC Wing Commander of the 2nd Air Force Wing Reserve Command which operates in Clark Airbase, Pampanga.
-He is the airforce reserve commander of the whole Ilocos Region of Region 1, Cagayan Valley of Region 2 and the Central Luzon Region 3.
+In August 2025, he held the rank of Lieutenant Colonel.
+He was promoted to Brigadier General in August 2026.

+He was formerly the OIC Wing Commander of the 2nd Air Force Wing Reserve Command which operates in Clark Airbase, Pampanga.
+He was the airforce reserve commander of the Ilocos Region of Region 1, Cagayan Valley of Region 2 and the Central Luzon Region 3.
 He was formerly the 11th Airforce Group Reserve Commander in the NCR.
 Romero obtained his General Staff Course Class 73 in the AFP-CGSC in 2023.

-As a former legislator, Romero championed the AFP Modernization Program by helping secure the acquisition of three (3) C-130J-30 aircraft for the Philippine Airforce and to be delivered this 2026.
-He was then the Vice Chairman of the Bicameral Conferences and Senior Deputy Speaker of the House of Representatives.
-The AFP bestowed on him more than 20 medals and ribbons for his achievements and is an honorary Gold Wing holder.
+In August 2026, he resigned from the Air Force Reserve after a photo about his numerous medals sparked questions about how he had received them.

 Romero is the Chairman of the newly formed Association of Reservists and Reservist Administrators of the Philippines, Inc. (ARRAPI), an association of reservists patterned after the National Guard Association of the United States.

 Personal life

+Family

-Mikee Romero married Sheila Bermudez in 1992 with whom he had five children, which includes Milka Romero.
-His son Miguel Lorenzo died in 2017 at age 22, who was a polo player like himself and a jujitsu practitioner.
+Mikee Romero married Sheila Bermudez in 1992, with whom he had five children, which includes Milka Romero.
+His son, Miguel Lorenzo, who was a polo player like himself and a jujitsu practitioner, died in 2017 at age 22.

 Romero's mother, Lillibeth Romero, was the longtime partner of actor and producer Eddie Garcia, whom Mikee considers to be his stepfather.
-Following Garcia's accidental death in 2019, Romero filed a bill in Congress—later dubbed the "Eddie Garcia Law"—which mandates occupational safety requirements in the cultural and entertainment industries.
-Congress approved the bill on its third reading in February 2023, and President Bongbong Marcos signed it into law in May 2024 as Republic Act No. 11996, or the Eddie Garcia Law.